Edison-web/Indian-start-up-ecosystem/Article.md

 ### Null hypothesis:

-Fintech is the most lucrative sector receiving the most significant funding in the Indian startup ecosys-tem.
+Fintech is the most lucrative sector receiving the most significant funding in the Indian start-up ecosys-tem.

 ### Alternate hypothesis:

-Fintech is not the most lucrative sector as it is not receiving the most significant amount of funding in the Indian startup ecosystem
+Fintech is not the most lucrative sector as it is not receiving the most significant amount of funding in the Indian start-up ecosystem

 ## Data understanding